Products

 SHARE

-Faced with a shrinking budget and limited resources, many companies are looking for ways to reduce maintenance expenses.
-One critical area where organizations can control costs is worker safety and health.
-Poor safety practices and accidents that lead to employee injury and illness can cost organizations a lot of money, in addition to impacting employee motivation and productivity.
-Part of running an effective safety program involves scheduling, recording, and tracking maintenance tasks with maintenance control software.
+Faced with a shrinking budget and limited resources, many companies seek ways to reduce maintenance expenses.
+One critical area to control costs is worker safety and health.
+Poor safety practices and accidents can lead to costly employee injuries, lost productivity, and low morale.
+Running an effective safety program requires scheduling, recording, and tracking maintenance tasks with maintenance control software.

-Not only does computerized maintenance management software (CMMS) minimize the risk of accidents, it also aids in regulatory compliance, helping organizations avoid noncompliance penalties.
-A CMMS will alert you when it’s time to make a repair or replace a part and automatically tag items that belong on a safety compliance checklist.
-Preventative maintenance software triggers notifications so that technicians are reminded to tune up or repair equipment and perform environmental and occupational safety tasks.
+CMMS software does more than just minimize accident risks—it also aids in regulatory compliance, helping organizations avoid noncompliance penalties.
+A CMMS alerts you when repairs are due or when parts need replacement.
+It also tags items on safety compliance checklists.
+Preventative maintenance software triggers notifications, reminding technicians to tune up equipment and perform essential safety tasks.

-Computerized maintenance management system software tracks maintenance history, such as when a piece of equipment was repaired, who repaired it, how often it has been inspected, and whether maintenance technicians were provided with clear instructions and safety procedures.
-Organizations may undergo random inspections by regulatory agencies, and a CMMS serves as proof of compliance.
-Below are other maintenance control software features that help improve safety and achieve cost savings.
+Computerized maintenance management system software tracks maintenance history, such as when a repair occurred, who performed it, inspection frequency, and whether technicians received clear safety instructions.
+During random inspections by regulatory agencies, a CMMS serves as proof of compliance.
+Below are other ways maintenance control software improves safety and achieves cost savings.

 Standard Operating Procedures

-Safety checklists are a supplement to standard operating procedures that provide maintenance technicians with a list of safety tasks in chronological order.
-These checklists typically allow technicians to enter data as well as check off completed tasks.
+Safety checklists, as a supplement to SOPs, guide maintenance technicians through safety tasks in order.
+These checklists typically allow technicians to enter data and check off completed tasks.

 Employee Safety Records